 Overall, Minsk is a relatively affordable city, especially if you are coming from the West.
 However, food and accommodation prices are quite similar to those on its European Union Neighbors, as Poland or Lithuania.

-Best Months to Visit Minsk and Belarus
+Best Months to Visit Belarus

 Minsk and most of Belarus have a humid continental climate, with rather significant temperature changes throughout the year.
 While winters can be pretty harsh, summers tend to have hot days with pleasant temperatures on its short nights.